-Camellia oil is one of those undercover oils that isn’t prominent in DIY hair or skin care but has some great benefits.
+Camellia oil is one of those undercover oils that aren’t prominent in DIY hair or skincare but has some great benefits.
 Camellia oil is aka Tsubaki oil and tea seed oil.

 Camellia Oil for Skin

 Camellia oil is cold-pressed from the seeds of Camellia oleifera.
 This fragrant and beautiful flower is native to China and Japan.